 Important Questions to Ask Before Scheduling Your First Visit with a Physiotherapist

 You’ve been told you need Physiotherapy but how do you choose a good provider?
 Are all Physiotherapists and Physiotherapy clinics the same?
 Will you get the same type of treatment anywhere you go?
 It’s always good to do research and get feedback from family members, friends and co-workers.
-Here are 4 important questions to ask a physiotherapy clinic before making your first appointment.
+Here are 4 important questions to ask physiotherapy clinics before making your first appointment.

 Will my first Physiotherapy visit be 1 hour with a Physiotherapist?